LowTechCoder/rpi4-retroarch-guide/README.md

 This Guide written in Jan 2021, and is meant to be used on a fresh install of the 32bit Raspberry Pi OS Desktop, on a Raspberry Pi 4.

-I love RetroArch more than any other Raspberry Pi retro solution, so I thought it would be nice to have a very focused document about installing RetroArch and some descriptions to help someone to understand how it all works.
-Another reason I did this is because I had a very specific set of things I wanted my Retro Gaming Raspberry Pi to do.
-I wanted to keep games separate from the OS on a different USB thumbdrive.
-That way if something fails on 1 SD card, the other one will be fine.
-I also wanted to use that extra USB thumbdrive to automatically backup RetroArch config files daily.
-Even if you aren't insterested in these things, there should be lots of good info here to read through for someone who hasn't had much experience with RetroArch.
+I love RetroArch more than any other Raspberry Pi retro gaming solution, so I thought it would be nice to have a very focused guide about installing RetroArch on a Raspberry Pi 4/400 and some detailed info to help someone to understand how it all works.
+Another reason I did this is because I had a very specific set of things I wanted my Retro Gaming Raspberry Pi to do, that didn't seem very possible on other retro gaming solutions.

-## Reasons to use this over other solutions:
-* 1 GUI to learn, just RetroArch XMB.
-* Auto run commands on boot.
+I wanted to:
+* Keep games separate from the OS on a different USB thumbdrive.
+* On boot, auto backup RetroArch config files to the extra USB thumbdrive, and run some other scripts in the future, I haven't even thought of yet.
+* 1 retro gaming GUI like RetroArch.
+Most others combine RetroArch and Emulationstation, which seems like overkill to me.
-* Edit config files using a keyboard and mouse instead of having to connect through your wifi.
+* Edit config files and adding games without having to connect through the wifi.
+* Configure other things like Bluetooth or wifi through the Raspberry Pi OS.
+* Be able to close Retroarch and use the Raspberry Pi as a normal computer.

+Here are the basics of what we'll be doing in this guide:

+* Install RetroArch
+* Configure RetroArch
+* Install a script to autostart Retroarch, shutdown the Rraspbery Pi, and backup RetroArch config files to the thumbdrive.

 During Raspberry Pi OS Installation,
 Choose Auto login, choose a password, and do anything else it asks for.